 The origin of mise-en-scene as a concept comes from Andre Bazin, the father of French nouvelle vague and auteur theory, who came of age in the movie houses of Paris in the wake of WW2.
 Hollywood imports--freed from six years of Nazi embargo--were once again flowing onto French screens, but very few had subtitles or French dubbing.
 These kids were so cuckoo for cinema they sat through them anyway.
 Being able to enjoy a film without having any idea what anyone was saying was to appreciate it as true art, as a system of images and music and sounds, freed from all the distractions of language.
 A film might be about a murder and greed run amok after a bank robbery, but Bazin and co. knew it was really about a bunch of male actors sitting around in a shadowy room.
 Freedom from language made guessing what came next impossible, with the result every film was 'new' the way it would be to a child who understands very little of adult conversation.
 After subtitles and dubbing came in, Bazin would keep this alienation affect alive by hopping from cinema to cinema, walking in on movies halfway through and leaving as soon as he deduced where it was going, thus to keep the sound and images 'pure' of narrative (and all the unconscious hypnotism such narratives induce).

-Artists like Brecht and Godard thought to use this sense of narrative hypnosis against itself, thus to wake us up from the false pleasure/anxiety spectrum of narrative into something like truth, the truth of the real that lurks outside the Platonic cave.
+Artists like Brecht and Godard thought to use this sense of narrative hypnosis against itself, thus to wake us up from the unconscious pleasure/anxiety spectrum of narrative into something like truth, the truth of the real that lurks outside the Platonic cave.
 The truth can help us wise up to the signs and symbols our brains rely on to keep us asleep.
-It turns out our brain's willingness to plunge forward into the warm goop of story (the shadows on the cave wall) can be turned against itself, like holding a mirror up to one's own inner Medusa, letting us cut her head off and watch the truth emerge like Pegasus from her neck and fly us to freedom.
+It turns out our brain's willingness to plunge forward into the warm goop of story (the shadows on the cave wall) can be turned against itself, like holding a mirror up to one's own inner Medusa, letting Pegasus escpape from her neck and fly us to freedom.

 Brecht and Godard do it intentionally, but when that carrot and stick style film reward/punishment dichotomy is derailed by incompetence (Wood, Singh), it's a heckuva lot more fun.
-We become wise to the mechanics of our own hypnosis and thus free from the anxiety of our age, in both senses of the word.
-Instead, we're delivered to a place of childhood rapture when even a threadbare thrill contrivance like Bride of the Monster or the YMC fair's rickety spook show ride could thrill our imagination while making us laugh and see through the contrivance at the same time.
+We become wise to the mechanics of our own hypnosis and thus free from the anxiety of our age, in both senses of the word, even while indulging in delirious nostalgia.
+We're delivered to a place of childhood rapture when even a threadbare thrill contrivance like Bride of the Monster or the YMC fair's rickety spook show ride could thrill our imagination while making us laugh and see through the contrivance at the same time.
 To be sure, there are monster movies that employ the same cheap latex Halloween masks and ratty bear suits, fog machines and haphazard editing of Singh.
-A lot of them are from Mexico but tend to be padded with lame comedy, soap opera angst, or wrestling.
-Watching Santo punch a cadre of shirtless foes in masks who just keep bouncing back up, over and over, gets monotonous.
-But watching guys in masks chase beautiful Indian girls in skin tight lame shorts, or women in masks or fangs and wings chasing men?
+But dudes in masks chasing beautiful Indian girls in skin tight lame shorts, or women in masks or fangs and wings chasing middle aged gross men?
 Never.
-It's so basic, so primordial, so mythic, it lives in the same happy place we find 'remembering' our favorite classic horror movies, rather even than seeing them.
+It's so basic, so primordial, so mythic, it lives in the same happy place we find when 'remembering' our favorite classic horror movies, happier even then our experience watching the films themselves.

 The catch with Singh's and Wood's kind of supreme WTF incompetence is is that it cannot be faked or even attempted.
+It either happens or it doesn't.
 When normal people try to make an intentionally weird/surreal film it comes off as just hack posturing, like Modesty Blaise (1966), Boom!
 (1968) or Casino Royale (1967).
 But when an incompetent weirdo tries to make a 'normal' movie, it comes out like Plan Nine or Shaitani Dracula.
 David Lynch is the only American filmmaker to really crossover in both directions, but he's still has producers and investors who need profits.
 Sometimes, like in Mulholland Drive, he can cross over in such a way as he brings even the middle class and bourgeois audience along into the blue box abyss.
-But someone like Harinam Singh or Ed Wood have a gift for the opposite, from so estranging us from the narrative's normal symbolic order that our whole set of filmic expectations goes out the window.
-What is left after they are gone is a kind of giddy lysergic freedom from the bonds of language.
+But someone like Harinam Singh or Ed Wood arrive there in the opposite direction, leaving the bourgeois in the dust, which is always better.
+They're so good at estranging us from the narrative's normal symbolic order that our whole set of filmic expectations goes out the window.
+What is left is a kind of giddy lysergic freedom from the bonds of language.
 It's better than being either safe at home or lost in the unfamiliar.
-It's finding one in the other and vice versa (not unlike an LSD trip) - the world finally locks into place by falling totally to pieces.
+It's finding one in the other and vice versa- the world finally locks into place by falling totally to pieces.
 Thanks Harinam!
 You broke it and fixed it at the same time!
+Ah-Min!